Tracardi/tracardi-documentation/docs/development/plugins/plugin_dev.md

 ## Plugin auto loading

-In the tracardi api source code go to file `app/setup/on_start.py` and find:
+In the Tracardi api source code go to file `app/setup/on_start.py` and find:

 ```python